Seeking SOTA: Time-Series Forecasting Must Adopt Taxonomy-Specific Evaluation to Dispel Illusory Gains: The State of Benchmarking in AI/ML TSF Models

 \paragraph{~\ding{42}~Exclusion of na\"ive, relevant statistical baseline methods. } For instance, Bergmeir et al. recount that a series of recent deep learning papers on long-horizon forecasting (e.g. predicting 2 years of daily exchange rates) benchmarked exclusively against other deep networks, never against a na\"ive baseline – which in fact outperformed all those advanced models~\cite{tsf_critique_hewamalage2023forecast}.
 Without sanity-check baselines, purported advances may merely be illusions compared to trivial forecasts.
 Robust benchmarking necessitates comparing new methods against appropriate baseline predictors -- beyond just prior SOTA models—selected according to data and task characteristics.
 This means employing classical models (ARIMA, ETS) and relevant na\"ive yardsticks (e.g., seasonal na\"ive), all implemented fairly (e.g., correct seasonal periods, tuned ARIMA) to avoid biasing results.

 \paragraph{~\ding{42}~Exclusion of Domain-Specific SOTA Baselines and Relevant Benchmarks.} The issue of inadequate baselining extends beyond just classical or na\"ive methods to the omission of established, domain-specific SOTA models and more challenging, task-relevant benchmark datasets.
 A stark illustration is found in claims of weather forecasting proficiency based solely on the standard LTSF \textsc{Weather} dataset.
-While many TSF models report strong performance on this particular dataset, the specialized field of Weather Prediction (WP) utilizes far more complex (display wider range of non-stationarities like Changepoint in the form of extreme heat/code) and higher-resolution datasets (e.g., \textsc{WeatherBench}~\cite{rasp2020weatherbench}, which leverages \textsc{ERA5} reanalysis data~\cite{weather_hersbach2020era5, weather_dataset_wu2023global}) and has developed sophisticated machine learning weather prediction (MLWP) models, such as the SOTA GraphCast~\cite{graphcast_lam2022graphcast}.
+While many TSF models report strong performance on this particular dataset, the specialized field of Weather Prediction (WP) uses higher-resolution spatiotemporal datasets that represent a much richer range of dynamics, including regime changes and extreme events such as heatwaves and cold spells (e.g., \textsc{WeatherBench}~\cite{rasp2020weatherbench}, which leverages \textsc{ERA5} reanalysis data~\cite{weather_hersbach2020era5, weather_dataset_wu2023global}) and has developed sophisticated machine learning weather prediction (MLWP) models, such as the SOTA GraphCast~\cite{graphcast_lam2022graphcast}.
 These domain-specific SOTA models represent the true cutting edge in operational weather forecasting.
 Yet, they are seldom included as baselines in general TSF papers that claim weather forecasting capabilities.
 This omission is particularly problematic when general TSF models claim long-horizon weather forecasting (e.g., 30 days or more on the LTSF \textsc{Weather} dataset), whereas even advanced operational WP models like GraphCast typically provide reliable forecasts for up to only 10-12 days.
 Such discrepancies highlight a disconnect, where claims made within the general TSF community might not align with the established capabilities and rigorous standards of the specialized application domain.